 For BIMI to work, the domain that is used in the sender address of an email must place a BIMI DNS record in the domain's DNS zone.
-This BIMI DNS record must contain a URI to a SVG logo file, and a URI to a VM certificate file that corresponds to the logo and domain name.
+This BIMI DNS record must contain a URI to an SVG indicator file, and a URI to a VM certificate file that corresponds to the indicator file and domain name.

 If you have already created a BIMI DNS record for your domain, the most relevant changes from BIMI-00 to BIMI-01 are:

 l=) value may only contain a single URI to an SVG, or SVGZ file.

-a=) value must be a URL to a valid xxx certificate.
+a=) value must be a URL to a valid Verified Mark certificate.
 The

 selfvalue is no longer allowed.

 You can use our BIMI validator service to verify your BIMI record against the latest BIMI standard.

-Although the BIMI specification still marks the VM-certificate as optional, it is not expected that any email provider will ever accept BIMI logos without a valid certificate.
+Although the BIMI specification still marks the VM-certificate as optional, it is not expected that any email provider will ever display BIMI indicators without a valid certificate.
 This can be seen as self-signed web server certificates, technically they are allowed, but not usable in practice.

 Currently, only Google (Gmail) and Yahoo mail have limited support for BIMI.
 On July 21st 2020, Google announced that they'll be performing a pilot program on BIMI.
-For a select group of senders the BIMI logo will be displayed in Gmail.
+For a select group of senders the BIMI indicator will be displayed in Gmail.
 Google mentions to have accepted Entrust Datacard and DigiCert as trusted authorities for Verified Mark Certificates.

 Comcast, Fastmail and Seznam.cz have declared intent to adopt BIMI.

 A Verified Mark (VM) certificate is a certificate that proves that the domain from which the email is sent, is the legal holder of the trademark.
-A 'brand mark' can consist of a logo image, a name and trademark numbers.
+A 'brand mark' can consist of an 'indicator' (logo, icon or other image), a name and trademark numbers.